 Reformer Pilates offers a number of benefits and with regular practice you’ll notice improved strength, flexibility and muscle tone.
-At Kaya Health Clubs, we deliver authentic reformer Pilates in Prahran and the Melbourne CBD and use traditional methods to achieve optimal results.
+At Kaya Health Clubs, we deliver authentic reformer Pilates Classes Prahran and the Melbourne CBD and use traditional methods to achieve optimal results.
 Today, we’ll be looking at the origins of reformer Pilates and how it developed into the full body workout that our members enjoy every day.

 The development of Pilates: